backstage/charts/README.md

 Backstage unifies all your infrastructure tooling, services, and documentation to create a streamlined development environment from end to end.

+> [!CAUTION]
-> Disclaimer: This Helm chart deploys a pre-packaged container image which contains a vanilla Backstage instance for demo purposes.
+> This Helm chart deploys a pre-packaged container image which contains a vanilla Backstage instance for demo purposes.
 This image is probably not suitable for use in production.
 For further customization of the Backstage instance (plugin installation, UI changes, etc.) please create your own custom instance and container image.
 For details please consult the [Backstage documentation](https://backstage.io/docs)

 ## Scope